ethereum-optimism/optimism/docs/fault-proof-alpha/manual.md

 - `stateData` - the full cannon state witness to use as the starting state for execution
 - `proof` - the additional proof data for the state witness required by cannon to perform the step

-When a step is attacking, the caller is making the claim that the claim at `claimIndex` is incorrect, and the claim for the previous trace index (made at a previous level in the game) was correct.
+When a step is attacking, the caller is asserting that the claim at `claimIndex` is incorrect, and the claim for the previous trace index (made at a previous level in the game) was correct.
 The `stateData` must be the pre-image for the agreed correct hash at the previous trace index.
 The call to `step` will revert if the post-state from cannon matches the claim at `claimIndex` since the on-chain execution has proven the claim correct and it should not be countered.

-When a step is defending, the caller is making the claim that the claim at `claimIndex` is correct, and the claim for the next trac index (made at a previous level in the game) is incorrect.
+When a step is defending, the caller is asserting that the claim at `claimIndex` is correct, and the claim for the next trace index (made at a previous level in the game) is incorrect.
 The `stateData` must be the pre-image for the hash in the claim at `claimIndex`.

 The `step` function will revert with `ValidStep()` if the cannon execution proves that the claim attempting to be